gcallah/Economics/Tariffs/tariffs2.md

 guilty of complete irrelevance.
-But later, in the essay ["The Voice of Poetry in the Conversation of Mankind"](https://kirkcenter.org/essays/the-voice-of-michael-oakeshott-in-the-conversation-of-conservatism/), he softened that absolute separation somewhat: he had decided that what he called the different "modes" of experience could actually converse with each other, so long as one did not try to dominate to all the others.
+But later, in the essay ["The Voice of Poetry in the Conversation of Mankind"](https://kirkcenter.org/essays/the-voice-of-michael-oakeshott-in-the-conversation-of-conservatism/), he softened that absolute separation somewhat: he had decided that what he called the different "modes" of experience could actually converse with each other, so long as one did not try to dominate all the others.
 In that regard, he noted that the mode of science had become especially strident in its voice, and would often attempt to dictate to all of the other modes (such as practice, history, or art).